Sources for legal research

-- Findlaw.com is one of the best known sites and located at www.findlaw.com.
-The site largely focuses on general legal information for the public.
-People also can click on link to the legal professional site (upper right hand corner) for legal research of primary resources by jurisdiction or topic.
+- Findlaw.com is one of the best known sites that focuses on general legal information for the public.
+People also can click on links to the legal professional site for legal research of primary resources by jurisdiction or topic.

 If students are interested in learning more about legal resources and research, the Department of Criminal Justice offers a five-week, one-credit course each spring semester (CRJ 126: Legal Research and Method).